mcgill-smart-transport/bikesharing_demand_landuse/README.md

 # bikesharing_demand_landuse
-Modeling bike-sharing demand by a regression model with spatially varying coefficients
+Model bike-sharing demand by a regression model with spatially varying coefficients.